perticascatalin/HiddenDimensions/ProjectProposal.md

 |:---:|:---:|
 | **Latent Arithmetic**: Do sub-images form hierarchical clusters or separate clusters in the latent space?
 Can header and container be added (with a learnt operator, in the latent representation) to output the latent resulting page?
 Can algorithms for navigation in the tree structure be directly implemented in the latent space? | **Latent Navigation**: Linear interpolation between Z of samples; Clock-wise rotation (interpolation on a curved surface); Valley/ridge navigation on projected surface of latent space - valleys/ridges can be found by clustering: dense regions form valleys, while sparse regions determine ridges (topology map). |

+**Application to structure extraction**:

+- suppose we would like to reconstruct the hierarchical data model that rendered an image
+- examples range from screenshots of graphical interfaces to photo-realistic scenes
+- in graphical interfaces: decompose a web page into main web elements - header and container with a left menu and a right grid with 3 buttons
+- in photo-realistic scenes: a group of 3 people inside a car without doors on the right lane of a highway
+- can a model trained with parts and segmented sub-parts shape the latent space such that decomposition of parts into sub-parts is possible?
+- interpolation and composition as starting experiments, then structure extraction

 ## Tasks

 ### Multi-Label Figures with Shape & Color